Streaming Submodular Maximization under Matroid Constraints: Preliminaries

-\paragraph{Problems.} In the \texttt{Submodular Maximization subject to a Matroid} problem (\SMM), we are given a non-negative\footnote{The assumption of non-negativity is necessary because we are interested in multiplicative approximation guarantees.} submodular function $f\colon 2^\cN \to \nnR$ and a matroid $M = (\cN, \cI)$ over the same ground set.
+\paragraph*{Problem.} In the \texttt{Submodular Maximization subject to a Matroid Constraint} problem (\SMM), we are given a non-negative\footnote{The assumption of non-negativity is necessary because we are interested in multiplicative approximation guarantees.} submodular function $f\colon 2^\cN \to \nnR$ and a matroid $M = (\cN, \cI)$ over the same ground set.
 The objective is to find an independent set $S \in \cI$ that maximizes $f$.
-An important special case of {\SMM} is the \texttt{Monotone Submodular Maximization subject to a Matroid} problem (\MSMM) in which we are guaranteed that the objective function $f$ is monotone (in addition to being non-negative and submodular).
-Naturally, one can obtain better results for {\MSMM} compared to {\SMM}.
+An important special case of {\SMM} is the \texttt{Monotone Submodular Maximization subject to a Matroid Constraint} problem (\MSMM) in which we are guaranteed that the objective function $f$ is monotone (in addition to being non-negative and submodular).

-In the \texttt{ Monotone Submodular Maximization subject to a Bipartite Matching} problem ({\MSMBM}), we are given a bipartite graph $G = (V, E)$ and a non-negative monotone submodular function $f\colon 2^E \to \nnR$ whose ground set is the set of edges of the graph.
-The objective is to find a legal matching in $G$ that maximizes $f$.